SEKOIA-IO/documentation/docs/xdr/develop/quickstart.md

     - **Response Time**: Limit requests to less than 100 ms per second over a 10-second period.
     - **Error Requests**: Do not exceed 20% errors (4XX or 5XX codes) on 20 requests per 10-second period.

+!!!
+Note
-    - **Error Code 429**: Indicates rate limiting when too many requests are received in a short time.
+    **Error Code 429**: Indicates rate limiting when too many requests are received in a short time.

 ### 4. Recommendations and Best Practices